thebolt/python-template/README.md

 The following tools are part of the test pipeline:

-[isort](https://pycqa.github.io/isort/): Automatically sorts your imports.

-[black](https://black.readthedocs.io/en/stable/): Automatically and deterministically formats your code.

 [mypy](https://mypy.readthedocs.io/en/stable/): Statically checks your type hints.

-[pylint](http://pylint.pycqa.org/en/latest/): Statically checks your code for errors and code smells.
+[ruff](https://github.com/astral-sh/ruff): Formats your code, orders your imports, statically checks your code and docstrings for errors and code smells.

 [pytest](https://docs.pytest.org/en/): Provides a framework for unit tests.
 Also doc-tests your docstrings and collects coverage information via pytest-cov.

-[pydocstyle](http://www.pydocstyle.org/en/stable/): Checks your docstring style.
-Use Google style docstrings.

 If you don’t want to run the whole test pipeline, you can also use single commands from the pipeline, e.g., `pytest`.
 The tools will automatically pick up the correct configuration from the pyproject.toml file.